-If it truly ever did hit the fan, you would want to be in a safe location to either survive the initial horror, looting, violence and general lawlessness behavior that will occur, or to spend the rest of your days surviving off the land and not relying on government or other agencies.
+If it truly ever did hit the fan, you would want to be in a safe location to either survive the initial horror, looting, violence and lawlessness that will occur or spend the rest of your days surviving off the land and not relying on the government or other agencies.

 This is what survival blog founder James Rawles foresees.
 There will be an almost unstoppable chain of events: Power -> water -> food distribution -> law and order -> arson fires -> full scale looting.
 Surviving SHTF is going to take a lot of knowledge and pre-planning.

 It will be disaster full-scale!
 If you had half a brain, cities would be a no-no. Read on to see where you don’t want to be when it hits the fan, and take a look at the map above for a visual.

 Where You Don’t Want to Be When SHTFIf things really go down in a disaster, you don’t want to be anywhere near big cities.
 The most populated parts of America will explode in violence, looting and other breakdowns of society.
 There will be no law and order anymore.

 With no one to enforce the laws, and with people fearing for their own lives, it will be total chaos.
 But there is more to be concerned about in the big cities besides just the way other people will behave.

 Due to the urbanization of the United States, if the Eastern or Western power grid goes down for more than a week, we will have cities that are unlivable.
 As described above, it’s the unstoppable chain of events.
 Population density is really our biggest concern.

 There are 3,000 counties in the United States but census data tells us that 50% of the population lives in just 146.
 Basically, this proves that the bulk of the population is concentrated in a very small surface area of the country.